Getting Social Security Disability Benefits for Hepatitis B or C

-Hepatitis C is a chronic illness; there is no cure.
-But there are drugs that are effective in suppressing the virus in the majority of patients, such as ribavirin, telaprevir, boceprevir, and pegylated interferon alpha.
+Hepatitis C is usually a chronic illness, but some patients are now able to achieve a sustained virological response (SVR), which means their HCV viral load has become undetectable.
+The medication that is effective in suppressing the virus in the majority of patients are ribavirin, telaprevir, boceprevir, and pegylated interferon alpha.
+The treatment for hepatitis C is hard on the body, and it can cause debilitating side effects, such as overwhelming fatigue, anemia, insomnia, fever, nausea or vomiting, depression, and difficulty with memory or concentration.
 Treatment is most successful when the disease is diagnosed early and in those that are younger and stronger.
 People who abuse or have abused alcohol, use drugs, smoke, or are diabetic are usually hit hardest by this disease.

-Disability Benefits for Hepatitis C
+Social Security Disability Benefits for Hepatitis C

 Chronic Liver Disease Listing